song-siqi/CLiMRS/README.md

 # CLiMRS
-Official Implementation of CLiMRS: Cooperative Large-Language-Model-Driven Heterogeneous Multi-Robot System
+Official Implementation of Leveraging Adaptive Group Negotiation for Heterogeneous Multi-Robot Collaboration with Large Language Models

 Code is Coming Soon!
 We will release the code as soon as it is ready!